 "The U.S. Food and Drug Administration today approved Brisdelle (paroxetine)to treat moderate to severe hot flashes (vasomotor symptoms) associated with menopause.
 Brisdelle, which contains the selective serotonin reuptake inhibitor paroxetine mes"...

 Overdosage of estrogen may cause nausea, vomiting, breast tenderness, dizziness, abdominal pain, drowsiness and fatigue, and withdrawal bleeding may occur in women.
 Treatment of overdose consists of discontinuation of Femring with institution of appropriate symptomatic care.

-Femring (estradiol acetate) should not be used in women with any of the following conditions:
+Femring is contraindicated in women with any of the following conditions: